USC Conference Champions

 PACIFIC COAST CONFERENCE

-In 1959, the PCC was dissolved and the Athletic Association of Western Universities was formed.
-The original AAWU members were California, Stanford, USC, UCLA and Washington (colloquially called the Big Five).
-Washington State joined the membership in 1962 (now the Big Six).
-Oregon and Oregon State joined in 1964.
-Unofficially calling itself the Pacific Athletic Conference (or PAC-8), the AAWU formally renamed itself the Pacific-8 Conference (PAC-8) in 1968.
+Following recruiting scandals at California, USC, UCLA and Washington, the PCC was dissolved in 1959 and the Athletic Association of Western Universities was formed.
+The original AAWU members were California, Stanford, USC, UCLA and Washington (popularly known as the Big Five).
+Washington State joined the membership in 1962 (known now as the Big Six), while Oregon and Oregon State joined in 1964.
+Unofficially calling itself as the Pacific Athletic Conference (or PAC-8), the AAWU formally renamed itself the Pacific-8 Conference (PAC-8) in 1968.

 In 1978, University of Arizona and Arizona State University were admitted to the league becoming the Pacific-10 Conference (PAC-10).
 In 1986-87, the league expanded to include 10 women’s sports.